coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/testing/testing_with_jasmine.md

 ### Configuring Jasmine

 Before you can run your tests, you must download and configure Jasmine.
 This involves:
-1. Download the latest <a href="http://pivotal.github.com/jasmine/download.html" target="_blank">Jasmine</a> zip file
+1. downloading the latest <a href="http://pivotal.github.com/jasmine/download.html" target="_blank">Jasmine</a> zip file;
-2. Create a spec and a spec/jasmine folder in your project
+2. creating a spec and a spec/jasmine folder in your project;
-3. Extract the Jasmine files into the spec/jasmine folder
+3. extracting the downloaded Jasmine files into the spec/jasmine folder; and
-4. Create a test runner
+4. creating a test runner.

 ### Create a Test Runner